barrettotte/angstrom-cpu/README.md

 This started out sounding like a good/fun idea, but I kind of failed on execution...I should have really just made a simplified 8-bit CPU.

-But, I decided to just finish this out despite some questionable decisions I made.

 ### Summary

 - 4-bit, accumulator-based, harvard architecture